Welcoming new clients for therapeutic massage, by appointment, in Virginia Beach!

 - You will have a calm, quiet atmosphere during your massage.
 I joke that I’m not much of a talker, so my business is Quiet Strength.
 But it’s true.

-If you want to talk during your massage, feel free.
+- If you want to talk during your massage and it helps you to be comfortable, feel free.
 But I won’t be chatty if you’re needing some peace & quiet.

-Support for clients who’ve been affected by cancer.
+Support for those who’ve been affected by cancer.

-- If you have a history of cancer, I’m prepared to work with you safely.
-As a member of the Society for Oncology Massage, I’ve had special advanced training for oncology support.
+If you have a history of cancer, I’m prepared to work with you safely.
+As a member of the Society for Oncology Massage, I’ve had special advanced training for oncology support. [click for info…]

-- Oncology massage is “on my heart” because it’s a way to turn my own cancer history into some kind of positive influence, and help others.
+- Oncology massage is “on my heart” because it’s a way to turn my own cancer history into some kind of positive influence and help others.
+Although I won’t say “I know how you feel” (which can be really annoying), I can relate to your experience.

 - Your 60-minute massage will be 60 minutes of actual massage time on the table.

-- Personalized massages… we can focus your session on the areas that you’re most concerned about.
+- Personalized massages… we can focus your session on any areas that you’re most concerned about.
+And it’s OK to ask questions — I work with many people who are new to getting massages!

 - Have you ever found a therapist you really liked, and then they have moved to some other business next time you tried to book with them?
-I’m a one-person business, so that won’t happen here.
+I’m a one-person practice, so I won’t go MIA.

-I first learned about the benefits of massage this way: after being rear-ended in a car accident, I had headaches with neck & shoulder pain.
+After being rear-ended in a car accident, I had headaches with neck & shoulder pain.
 It got worse after I began using a computer at my job every day.
-(If you use computers a lot, you may have felt that tension in your shoulders and back!)
+(Can you relate to that tension in your shoulders and back?) [click to read more…]

 A career change!

-After moving to Virginia Beach in 2000, I finally decided to switch careers and get professional massage therapy training.
+After moving to Virginia Beach in 2000, I finally decided to get professional massage therapy training.
 I graduated from the Fuller School, here in Virginia Beach, in 2002.
-A few weeks later, I passed the certification exam with flying colors, and have maintained my Virginia Board of Nursing certificate ever since.
+A few weeks later, I passed the national certification exam with flying colors, and have maintained my Virginia Board of Nursing credential ever since.

-I love to take Continuing Education classes and integrate the lessons into ways to serve my clients better.
+I love to take Continuing Education classes and integrate the knowledge into serving you better! [click for info…]

 And I’ve been fortunate to take many post-massage-school classes with well-known instructors in the massage therapy field.